Apremilast (Otezla)

 Apremilast (Otezla) is a prescription medicine that is approved to treat patients with psoriatic arthritis, moderate to severe plaque psoriasis, and the oral ulcers associated with Behçet's disease.
 Apremilast blocks the production of an enzyme called phosphodiesterase 4 (PDE4) and leads to a reduction in inflammation.

-How to Take It
+How To Take It

 Side Effects

 Many patients do not experience side effects; however, for those who do, many of the minor side effects will improve with time.
 Side effects should be reported immediately and discussed with your rheumatologist.
-Apremilast does not lead to increased risk of infection.
+Apremilast does not lead to an increased risk of infection.

 Tell Your Rheumatology Provider

 Tell your rheumatology provider if you become pregnant or plan to become pregnant.
 There is not enough available data to know apremilast’s effect on pregnancy and breast feeding.
 If you become pregnant while taking apremilast, contact your rheumatology provider to see if this medication should be discontinued.
-If you have kidney disease, you should inform your rheumatologist, as apremilast’s dosages should be adjusted in patients with severe renal dysfunction.

-Updated February 2024 by Lisa Carnago, FNP, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.
+Updated February 2025 by Rebecca Manno, MD, MHS, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.

 This information is provided for general education only.
-Individuals should consult a qualified health care provider for professional medical advice, diagnosis, and treatment of a medical or health condition.
+Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.